syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screen shot displays the **Pyramid Chart**.
+The following screenshot displays **pyramid chart**:

 ![](Chart-Types_images/Chart-Types_img6.png)

-## Funnel Chart
+## Funnel chart

-The **Funnel Chart**  type displays the data in the form of an inverted triangle.
-It helps you to visualize data in a hierarchical structure without any axes.
+The **funnel chart** displays data in the form of an inverted triangle.
+You can visualize data in a hierarchical structure without any axes.

 {% highlight html %}